You are here

 - Supports: For students who are struggling, it can be challenging to get help, especially with fears of talking about mental health or asking for help.
 Even when one asks for help, access to supports might be influenced by insurance coverage, cost of treatment, and availability of providers in the area.
 Schools are mandated to provide Individualized Education Programs (IEPs), which are designed to give children with mental health problems the supports and accommodations they need to be successful in school.
 However, funding for IEPs is limited so many children with mental health problems will not receive an IEP or receive inadequate support from their IEP.
 As a result, children that are considered to have an emotional disturbance qualifying them for an IEP have a high school graduation rate of 43.3%, the lowest of all disabilities.[xvi]
 In addition to difficulties in obtaining treatment and supports at schools, community providers and IEP teams are not often coordinated to ensure that they are working effectively together.
 Care needs to be integrated between school and community treatment and supports to best support children.

-- Bullying: With the increases in opportunities for communication and anonymity brought about by technology, the nature of bullying is constantly changing.
-One study stated 43% of students had been cyberbullied in the past year.[xvii]
+- Bullying: The 2014–2015 School Crime Supplement - PDF (National Center for Education Statistics and Bureau of Justice Statistics) indicates that, nationwide, about 21% of students ages 12-18 experienced bullying.
+The 2015 Youth Risk Behavior Surveillance System (Centers for Disease Control and Prevention) also indicates that an estimated 16% of high school students were bullied electronically in the 12 months prior to the survey.[xvii]
 With Mental Health America’s Bullying Survey, over 60% of respondents in seventh through twelfth grade reported being cyberbullied.
 When it comes to bullying in schools, a 2013 report by the Bureau of Justice Statistics stated that 28% of students age 12-18 reported being bullied in the past year.[xviii]
 A report by the Centers for Disease Control and Prevention in 2013 stated 7.2% of students report not going to school due to personal safety concerns.[xix]
 The same study highlighted the dramatically increased risk for bullying among students who self-identify, are identified by others, or are questioning their identification as LGBT.
 12 to 28% of students in this group reported being threatened or injured with an object on school property within the past year.[xx]
 Those who experience bullying are at an increased risk for depression, anxiety, substance abuse, poor school performance, and suicidal behavior.
 Conversely, students, regardless of sexual orientation, who reported a positive school climate and were not experiencing homophobic teasing, had the lowest levels of depression, suicidal feelings, substance use, and unexcused absences.[xxi]

 - Isolation: Puberty into early adulthood is a time when relationships with peers are especially important, as young people are forming their identities and navigating their transition to adult roles.
 Adolescents who report high levels of social isolation also report more depressive symptoms, lower self-esteem, and are at a higher risk for suicide or suicide attempts than those who do not feel isolated.[xxii]
 This demonstrates that socially inclusive environments are important for ensuring adolescents get the support they need during this time.